Learn path · Self-paced · Free

 After this stage

 You have clear answers to all five questions — and the nucleus of a strong application.
-Founders who complete this stage are the ones who come in ready to build.
+People who reach this stage come in ready to build.

-The accelerator exists to help you ship what you've defined here — with direct platform support, build credits, and funding consideration for the strongest teams.
+Minds Fund exists to back what you've defined here — with direct platform support, build credits, and investment consideration for the strongest teams.